The call for papers for the first "Correct Data Compression" workshop is available at CoDaC'24.

 Martin's current research focuses on the parallelization of graph algorithms and complex programs for GPUs

-as well as on automatic synthesis of high-speed data-compression algorithms.
+as well as on the synthesis of high-speed lossy and lossless data-compression algorithms.

 Martin is a distinguished member of the ACM and a senior member of the IEEE.

 High-Performance Computing (HPC): GPU computing, parallel algorithm design, data compression, graph analytics, algorithm synthesis, performance optimization, energy efficiency